KSVelArc/sql-murder-mystery/README.md

 ===================
 ` KSVelArc `

 There was a murder in SQL City on January 15, 2018.
-You can help the Police Department find out who did it by by querying the reports gathered by the police for the investigation.
+You can help the Police Department find out who did it by querying the reports gathered by the police for the investigation.

 Directory